What is the Law of Sale of Property? Understanding the Legal Framework and Transfer of Property

 Definition of Sale (Section 54): Section 54 of the Act defines sale as a transfer of the ownership of goods made for a price pay or payable.
 A sale deed has to be registered, and it has to contain particulars of the buyer and the seller, characteristics of the property and the consideration agreed upon.

-You may also read blog - How to Sell an Eco-Friendly Home: A Comprehensive Guide
+You may also read blog - How to Sell a Home in a Rural Area-Tips and Strategies

 Rights and Liabilities of Buyer and Seller (Section 55): This segment includes the responsibilities of the purchaser as well as the vendor during a transaction of conveyancing.
 Responsibility of the seller is to disclose any defect in the property, on the part of the buyer; he is required to pay consideration for the property and take delivery of the property.